JoaoAndrade18/ia_faces/README.md

  # Facial Recognition with Detectron2

  This project is about facial recognition using the Detectron2 library.

+ This script uses a model ready for analysis, to train models it needs to be adapted.

  ## Prerequisites
  Before you begin, make sure you have installed the following software on your machine: